sassoftware/sas-studio-custom-steps/HRR - Document Analysis/README.md

 ## Description

+SAS Studio Custom Step for executing the SAS Document Analysis Health Record Review information extraction process.
 This custom step is provided to enable point-and-click usage of the functionality available as part of the [Health Record Review](https://www.sas.com/en_us/solutions/ai/models.html) offering from within the SAS Studio interface.

+## Required Inputs

-SAS Studio Custom Step for executing the SAS Document Analysis Health Record Review information extraction process.
-At a minimum, user must specify a folder containing either the SAS or SDA file to be processed, the output directory to export results, and the desired file type format for the exported results.
+At a minimum, user must specify the following to execute this custom step:

+  - a folder / directory containing either the SAS or SDA file to be processed,
+  - an output folder / directory to export results,
+  - a desired file type format for the exported results,
+  - a folder / directory containing model astore files and
+  - a folder / directory containing SAS macro catalog

 The source directory should be located on the server file system (not in SAS Content).